hongyusu/hongyusu.github.io/_posts/2016-03-17-deploy-elk-stack-on-amazon-aws.md

 	  tar -xvvf logstash-2.2.2.tar.gz
    ```

 1. Well, now we should have a data file to parse with logstash.
 This should be a log file originally, but essentially, you can utilize the searching power on any file of similar format.
-The next thing is to config Logstash with a configuration file in while we will be writing the parsing pattern.
+The next thing is to config Logstash with a configuration file in while we will be defining the parsing pattern.

 1. Run logstash with configuration file